TikeDev/dreaming-spanish-importer/README.md

 ## What is this?

-This is the source code for a Chrome extension (*Firefox extension to be updated soon!*) that adds a specialized button to YouTube, Spotify, Pocket Casts, Disney Plus, and Netflix for adding the video or podcast time to your Dreaming Spanish tracker.
+This is the source code for a Chrome extension (*Firefox extension to be updated soon!*) that seamlessly adds specialized buttons to YouTube, Spotify, Pocket Casts, Disney Plus, and Netflix for adding the video or podcast time to your Dreaming Spanish tracker!

 ## How do I use this?

-You can download this repository and add the sourcecode to Chrome manually.
+For now you can download this repository and install the extension to Chrome manually.

+In the future I hope to have this available on at least the Chrome webstore.

 ## Installation